dimitri-koenig/alfred-confluence-workflow/README.md

 # Confluence Search Suggest Workflow for Alfred 2

-Uses Confluence's REST Api for searching
+Uses Confluence's REST Api for searching and fastjumping to recently viewed pages

 ## Installation